 You will want to ensure it is regularly serviced by a qualified professional, to the manufacturers requirements, using high quality parts from a reputable supplier and fluids which meet the manufacturers specifications.
 This is not just to look after your new car, but because if these four requirements are met you will also preserve the manufacturers warranty.

-The simple truth is that you get to choose the best mechanic to service your new car without voiding either the manufacturers warranty or your rights under the Consumer Guarantee
+Did you know that it is your right to choose who will service your new car without voiding either the manufacturers warranty or your rights under the Consumer Guarantee

-You cannot be told you must go back to the dealership you bought it from for service or repairs.
-Provided the work is completed to the manfufacturers specifications by a properly trained person and uses OEM quality parts and fluids, the warranty stands.
+You cannot be told you must bring the car back to the dealership where you originally purchased it for service or repairs.
+Provided the work is performed to the manfufacturers specifications by a properly trained person and uses OEM quality parts and fluids, the warranty stands.
 You have the right to choose who services your car.

 With Repco Authorised Service you can tick all the boxes.
 Every Drysdale Motors mechanic is fully qualified and Auto-Tech trained, giving them access to Australia's leading provider of automotive technical information and training.
 This means Drysdale Motors mechanics are kept fully up to date with the latest in automotive service techniques and are able to service your new car without voiding the warranty.

-Repco branded parts & products are manufactured to stringent Repco quality standards, and are covered by the Repco exclusive Repco Nationwide Warranty, giving you added protection.
-Drysdale Motors will also only ever use fluids and lubricants that meet the specifications of the manufacturer of the car.
+Repco branded parts & products are manufactured to stringent Repco quality standards, and are covered by the Repco Nationwide Warranty, giving you added protection.
+Drysdale Motors will also only ever use fluids and lubricants that meet the specifications of the original maker of the car.

-Make sure you are aware of the seperation between manufacturer, statutory and extended warranties to ensure you make the right selection when it comes to servicing your new car.
-You are automatically covered by a statutory warranty, also known as a Consumer Guarantee, under Australian Consumer Law (ACL) and this statutory protection can never be displaced by manufacturer or express warranties (which are offered by the car maker and car dealer respectively).
+Make sure you are aware of the distinction between manufacturer, statutory and express warranties to help you make the right choices when it comes to servicing your new car.
+You are automatically covered by a statutory warranty, also known as a Consumer Guarantee, under Australian Consumer Law (ACL) and this statutory protection can never be replaced by manufacturer or express warranties (which are offered by the car maker and car dealer respectively).

 A lack of disclosure requirements on car dealers at the point of sale regarding these contracts can easily lead the consumer into making a choice to be bound by a long term contract without access to all of the details needed to make a properly informed decision.